 Tuxedo Style Pillowcases in Soft Flannel

 What does GQ suggest for the best-dressed bed linens this season?
 Formal flannel!
-Looking for the perfect gift for a special guy on your holiday gift list: our “well-suited” pillowcases in soft, garment style flannels might be just the thing.
+Looking for the perfect gift for a special guy on your gift list?
+Our “well-suited” pillowcases in soft, garment style flannels might be just the thing.
 They’re a clever way to wake up the snappy dresser in your life.
 Follow our suggestions listed below or put together your own wardrobe.

 We traditionally recommend pre-washing your fabric prior to starting any project, but when working with flannel, it is particularly important.
 Flannel will shrink, sometimes quite a bit.
 It also sheds a lot during laundering, so wash it separately.
 Make sure to also pre-wash the fabric you use for the tuxedo placket.
 And, since the completed pillowcases themselves will be laundered often, we recommend finishing all the seams with your sewing machine, or with a serger if you have one.

 To get a similar fashion-forward look to your pillowcases, look for flannels with subtle patterns, such as small plaids, herringbone, windowpane, or tiny check motifs.
-The exact flannels we used are not all readily available, but we found three great new combinations using fabric from the Woolies Flannel collection by Maywood, the Mammoth Flannel collection by Robert Kaufman, and the Oxford Plaids collection by Timeless Treasures.
+The exact flannels we used may not all be readily available, but there are so many options from which to choose.
+Check out the Woolies Flannel collection by Maywood and the Mammoth Flannel collection by Robert Kaufman.

 The three buttons on our trim accent are super tiny doll buttons.
 They really add to the “shirt front” feel of the pillowcase design, and since they are on the outer trim, they are unlikely to cause a problem with comfort.
 However, they are certainly optional; you could simply use the pleated panel on its own.